Important Note: Unless

 If you don't want RIT on/off functionality, then there is no

 to modify the switch assembly.
-In this way, the Offset
+If the RIT Enable lead is permanently grounded, the Offset

 (except while transmitting).
 You'll have to set

-properly when in the SSB mode (so that you're not off frequency), and
+properly when in the SSB mode (so that you're not off frequency).

 step to reinstall the Offset potentiometer, the preselector,